what3words/wordpress-autosuggest-plugin/README.md

 3. Commit your changes to a suitably named branch and open a PR with the relevant details of your changes included.
 If you are working from a JIRA ticket you should try to include the name of the JIRA ticket in your commit in square braces, e.g. _"[TT-1234] My PR which resolves issues X"_

-**TODO**

-4. Once your PR has been reviewed and merged the CI pipeline should automatically deploy your changes to the WordPress plugin version control repository (SVN).
+4. Once your PR has been reviewed and merged the CI pipeline should automatically deploy your changes to the WordPress plugin version control repository (SVN) once a release with a tag is created.

+### Notes

+WooCommerce has introduced blocks based checkout starting v8.3 omnwards.
+If you're working on any features related to blocks based checkout, there's a specific directory dedicated to it under `w3w-autosuggest-blocks`.
+This project needs to be bundled using webpack via `wp-scripts` tooling.
+During development you can run `npm run start` and `npm run build` to bundle the scripts which will be added to `w3w-autosuggest` directory and will be included once the extension is published.

 ### Testing changes